Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 Besides a target virgin map for each cluster introduced in \cref{TargetClustering}, \sysname{} also maintains a top-rated array for each cluster, similar to the original top-rated array discussed in \cref{CoverageGuidedFuzzing}.
 When a new seed is added to the corpus, a set of top-rated arrays are selected using Algorithm \ref{SelectVirginMaps}, and we update these top-rated arrays using the same method as AFL++.

 Using these top-rated arrays, we can select a set of favored seeds.
-We can apply the queue culling algorithm, similar to AFL++, on all top-rated arrays of all clusters to select the favored seeds.
-The process is described in Algorithm \ref{SeedSelectionAlgo}.
-The parameter $top\_rated\_arrays$ represents the set of all top-rated arrays, and the parameter $seeds$ represents the set of all seeds in the corpus.
+We can apply the queue culling algorithm, similar to AFL++, on top-rated arrays of all clusters to select the favored seeds.
 For each top-rated array, we use the queue culling algorithm from AFL++ to select a set of favored seeds, and we then take the union of each set of favored seeds from each top-rated array to obtain the total set of favored seeds.